Ryanderson94/fintech_project_2/README.md

 Upon succesful deployment of the AutoTrader Pro, we aim to create a Smart Contract system to not only allow trading of CryptoCurrencies, but to create a verifiable Block Chain that the AutoTrader ecosystem will be fueled by.

-Final deployment onto a real trading account will be the penultimate venture before our initial public offering.

 >![Pipeline](./Images/Pipeline.jpg)